10 Best Temperatures to Vape Weed - The Ultimate Guide!

 @underdogvapes has got entire vape kits for you to purchase!
 Scroll down for a link to them!

-Look at vape vs smoke weed: instead of your precious bud going up in smoke, AVB (already vaped bud) can be reused.
+Look at vape vs smoke weed: instead of your precious plant material going up in smoke, AVB (already vaped bud) can be reused.
 And it is oh so simple to reuse!
-Just sprinkle a bit of it on your peanut butter on toast and you’re set to go on a second trip!
+Just sprinkle a bit of AVB on your peanut butter & toast and you’re set to go on a second trip!
 It smells less potent than smoking too, so if you need to be discreet vaping is awesome.
 Plus, you won’t have to fiddle around with papers, roaches or scrabble to look for that pesky lighter that always disappears when you need it most.
-Grab your herbal vaporizer, stuff your happy time herb into the heating chamber, choose the temperature and enjoy your great tasting puffs!
+Grab your herbal vaporizer, stuff your happy time herb into the heating chamber, choose the vaporizing temperature and enjoy your great tasting puffs!

-But what the temp is the ideal temperature to vape weed?The beauty is, with a precise temperature controlling vaporizer, you can experience different types of highs at different temperatures of vaping!
+But what the temp is the ideal temperature to vape marijuana?The beauty is, with a precise temperature controlling vaporizer, you can experience different types of highs at various temperatures of vaping!
+There is no one "best" temperature to vape your dry herb at.

 There are so many good reasons for vaporizing herb!
-But between really high and low temperatures, what is best?
+But between really high temperatures and a lower temperature, what is best?
 Let’s start with the question of how different temperatures will give you a different high.
 We love this concept, because it explains how you can have different experiences even if you're vaping just one strain.
 This allows you to you experiment with your temperatures to find your favourite type of high.
-But what is the best temp to vape weed?
+Do you want more psychoactive effects, or are you seeking couch lock after a long day?
+What is the best temp to vape weed?
+Let's answer that!

 Short on time?
 Check out Erick Khan's 5 minute breakdown: